marcoeffe/human-to-human-interactivity/README.md

 ## Action Progress

 * [Am I Done?
-Predicting Action Progress in Videos](https://arxiv.org/abs/1705.01781) - Wwe introduce the problem of predicting human action progress in videos.
+Predicting Action Progress in Videos](https://arxiv.org/abs/1705.01781) - We introduce the problem of predicting human action progress in videos.

 * [Human Action Forecasting by Learning Task Grammars](https://arxiv.org/abs/1709.06391) -  It proposes a novel deep recurrent architecture that takes as input features from a two-stream Residual action recognition framework, and learns to estimate the progress of human activities from video sequences.

 ## Handcrafted methods

 * [Human Activity Prediction: Early Recognition of Ongoing Activities from Streaming Videos](http://michaelryoo.com/papers/iccv11_prediction_ryoo.pdf) - We represent an activity as an integral histogram of spatio-temporal features, efficiently modeling how feature distributions change over time. (dynamic bag-of-words)

+* [A Hierarchical Representation for Future Action Prediction](http://cvgl.stanford.edu/papers/lan_eccv14.pdf) - Proposes hierarchical movemes - a new representation to describe human movements at multiple levels of granularities, ranging from atomic movements (e.g. an open arm) to coarser movements that cover a larger temporal extent.

 ## Miscellaneus